-Long before Julia Child published Mastering the Art of French Cooking, artists the world over had already made the connection between food and art.
+Long before Julia Child published Mastering the Art of French Cooking, artists had already made the connection between food and art.
 But how to approach cooking?

 Is cooking a science—a precise series of mechanical steps that will yield a perfect product, time and time again?
 Or is cooking an art—a blank canvas where the cook is free to discover unexpected, serendipitous, delightful combinations?
 The answer might be somewhere in the middle…

 Cooking, like art, can be a transformative experience with the right approach and preparation.
-Just like the master experiments with different mediums and techniques to bring her artistic vision to life, the cook can rely on culinary know-how that will make the process enjoyable, and the result is a real treat.
+Just like the master experiments with different mediums and techniques to bring their artistic vision to life, the cook can rely on culinary know-how that will make the process enjoyable, and the result is a real treat.

-Our lives have been deeply affected in the past few months due to the crisis created by Covid-19.
-The social distancing measures attempting to curb the spread of the virus have given us all more time at home, and, with more time at home, we have the need to cook more.
+Our lives have been deeply affected in the past two years due to the crisis created by the pandemic.
+The social distancing measures attempting to curb the spread of the virus have given us all more time at home, and, with more time at home, we developed the need to cook more.

-In honor of all the cooks who have discovered—or re-discovered—the art of cooking during this season, let’s look at how the masters have shown us the food of art and the art of food.
+In honor of all the cooks who have discovered—or re-discovered—the art of cooking during this time, let’s look at how the masters have shown us the food of art and the art of food.